Republic of Haiti (1820–1849): Fall of Boyer

 Boyer's authoritarian measures eventually lead to a loss of popular support and in 1842 an insurgency arose in Praslin, not far from Les Cayes, headed by General Charles Rivière-Hérard.
 Boyer attempted to quell the revolt, but with a loss of support and no chance of victory, Boyer abdicated in 1843 and went into exile in Jamaica.

 Return to Republic

 Charles Rivière-Hérard would declare himself president-for life but his reign would only last until May 1844.
-In the month's following Boyer's departure, Santo Domingo took advantage of the chaotic political situation by expelling the Haitian military from the eastern portion of Hispaniola in 1844 during the Dominican War of Independence.
-During the final five years of the Republic of Haiti, the country would be limited again to the western portion of the island and no longer control the Spanish (now Dominican) side of the island.
+In the month's following Boyer's departure, Santo Domingo took advantage of the chaotic political situation to start a revolution against the Haitian government.
+Under the leadership of Juan Pablo Duarte, Francisco del Rosario Sánchez, and Matías Ramón Mella, the Dominicans expelled the Haitian forces from Santo Domingo and declared independence on 27 February 1844, this time as the newly-formed Dominican Republic.
+This would trigger the start of the Dominican War of Independence.
+During the final five years of the Republic of Haiti, the country would be limited again to the western portion of the island and no longer controlled the eastern side of the island.
 Following Rivière-Hérard, there would be four more presidents of the Republic of Haiti until Faustin Soulouque was elected president-for-life in 1847.